pedromsfernandes/AEDA1718/README.md

 Each folder represents a class and cointains all files needed to run the code.
 Here I'll give a quick explanation of what they mean, and update this section as necessary.

 - TP1: Implementation of class ParqueEstacionamento (parking lot) - using classes, const members, references, etc.
+- TP2: Implementation of class Zoo and related classes as well - using heritance, polymorphism, pointers, static members, etc. NOTE: the text file should be in your project's root folder, not src.

 # Usage